MoTrPAC/MotrpacRatTrainingPhysiologyData/README.md

 ## Data Use Agreement

-Recipients and their Agents agree that in publications using **any** data from MoTrPAC public-use data sets they will acknowledge MoTrPAC as the source of data, including the version number of the data sets used, e.g.:
+Recipients and their Agents agree that in publications using **any** data from MoTrPAC public-use data sets they will acknowledge MoTrPAC as the source of data, including the version number of the data sets used, *e.g.*:

-* Data used in the preparation of this article were obtained from the Molecular Transducers of Physical Activity Consortium (MoTrPAC) database, which is available for public access at [motrpac-data.org](motrpac-data.org).
+-   Data used in the preparation of this article were obtained from the Molecular Transducers of Physical Activity Consortium (MoTrPAC) database, which is available for public access at [motrpac-data.org](motrpac-data.org).
 Specific datasets used are [version numbers].

-* Data used in the preparation of this article were obtained from the Molecular Transducers of Physical Activity Consortium (MoTrPAC) MotrpacRatTrainingPhysiologyData R package [version number].
+-   Data used in the preparation of this article were obtained from the Molecular Transducers of Physical Activity Consortium (MoTrPAC) MotrpacRatTrainingPhysiologyData R package [version number].